-Recently, many users have experienced and reported that they received the “Microsoft Access Cannot open a database created with a previous version of your application” error message when trying to open the .mdb database created using the earlier Access version.
+As we all know, MS Access is a commonly used DBMS (Database Management System), due to its user-friendly interface & influential features.
+However, users may encounter an error “Microsoft Access Cannot open a database created with a previous version of your application” when trying to open the .mdb database created with previous versions of the Access software.

 How To Fix “Access Cannot Open a Database Created With A Previous Version” Error?